shibatch/tlfloat/README.md

 * This software is currently at the alpha development stage, and thus there may be major changes to the API.

 * The following features will be added in future releases
-  * Proper documentation
+  * Further documentation
-  * Add testers for certain unimplemented items
+  * More testing
-    * Testers for I/O functions
+    * Add testers for I/O functions
-  * Complete printf functionality
   * C API / pre-C++20 API
   * Interoperability with SLEEF
   * Big endian support